jaghaimo/starpocalypse/README.md

 Both faction and submarket files work as whitelist and accept: faction or submarket (allow) id, negated faction or submarket id (disallow), "all" keyword (allow all except negated).

+#### Black Market

+Black Market mechanics are slightly tweaked to make it less of a go-to market for everything.
+Factions that regulate their open markets, and independents, will not allow you to trade on Black Market.
+As such, you will have to illegally dock at those stations (transponder off).
+On top of that, a fence fee (1/3rd of the market default tariff) will be required to pay for any transactions.